 Art is taught across Lower and Middle School as discreet lessons as well as through topic work.
-Each year, pupils develop creativity and knowledge as well as further developing their skills, understanding of colour, drawing, painting, texture, pattern and form.
-Within these areas, the pupils will learn about the history of Art, culture and the works of different artists.
+Each year, the pupils develop skills and understanding of colour, drawing, painting, texture, pattern and form.
+Within these areas, the pupils will learn about the history of art, culture and the works of different artists.
 In Upper School pupils can choose Art as an option as part of an accreditation from Entry Level 1 to Level 2